A guide by professional speech writers Speechy.

 No one even sat through a wedding speech and thought ‘If only it was longer’.

-That’s jargon for ‘small wedding’ if you’re wondering fellas.
+That’s jargon for ‘small wedding’ if you’re wondering fellas, something that’s become super trendy since the pandemic.
 Delivering a speech to a very exclusive guestlist requires a change of tone.
 Having fewer expectant faces in the audience allows more of an ‘in-joke’ vibe to your anecdotes which, chances are, most of your guests have heard before in a less formal setting.

 Less background noise might feel intimidatingly quiet, but embrace the intimacy of the occasion – a small group, giggling together is a real tonic.
 These are literally your nearest and dearest, so give your speech the affectionate tone that warrants.